bergesinstitute/grafmethodenglish/book-5-unit-1.md

 🔹 *Who* (personas), *which* (cosas), *that* (ambos), *whose* (posesión), *where* (lugares).

-*The man who lives next door is a doctor.* (El hombre que vive al lado es médico).
+*The man who lives next door is a doctor.
+That's the restaurant where we had dinner.*

-*The book which I bought yesterday is great.* (El libro que compré ayer es genial).

-*That's the restaurant where we had dinner.* (Ese es el restaurante donde cenamos).

-*The woman whose car was stolen called the police.*
-(La mujer a quien le robaron el coche llamó a la policía).

-### Conversation

-Marta: Do you know the woman who just moved into apartment 3B?

-Hugo: Yes, she's the person who I told you about last week.
-She's a journalist ['dʒɜrnəlɪst] who works for the local newspaper, which is the one that my mother reads every day.

-M: And the man whose dog is always barking?

-H: That's her husband, who works from home.
-The dog, which is a golden retriever [rɪ'tri:vər], is actually very friendly.

 ## Passive voice